Schedule for the 2020 NFL playoffs

-(Reuters) - The National Football League (NFL) playoff schedule after the first wild card game on Sunday (seeds precede teams):
+(Reuters) - The National Football League (NFL) playoff schedule after the first divisional round game on Sunday (seeds precede teams):

 AFC-4-Houston Texans 22, 5-Buffalo Bills 19 overtime